PySimpleGUI/PySimpleGUI/PySimpleGUIQt/readme.md

 You can use the exact same code that you are running on the older, tkinter, version of PySimpleGUI.

 PySimpleGUIQt uses **PySide2** OR **PyQt5** for access to Qt.  **PyQt5 has been having  a number of problems recently however so tread lightly.**

+## To minimize potential problems and broken features, if at all possible, use pyside2 instead of PyQt5.

 ## Porting your PySimpleGUI code to PySimpleGUIQt